jedisct1/minisign/src/manpage.md

 The public key is printed and put into the `minisign.pub` file.
 The secret key is encrypted and saved as a file named `minisign.key`.

+This secret key may then be moved to the default path: `~/.minisign/minisign.key`.

 Signing a file

 $ `minisign` -Sm myfile.txt